- Baltic sea studies (15 cr)

 - be able to use conceptual frameworks such as sustainable food consumption, sustainable diet or sustainable livelihoods, to address the complexity of the challenge of sustainability in food systems

 The module's teaching language is Swedish.
-See course details for the module.
+See course details for the Sustainable development module here.

 Modulen Hållbar utveckling på magisternivå består av svenskspråkiga kurser som kan avläggas på kandidat- eller magisternivå (anpassas enligt studentens nivå).
 Kurserna består av föreläsningar, övningar, diskussioner och eget skriftligt arbete.
 Studenten kan själv i hög grad välja vilka aspekter på hållbar utveckling hen vill fokusera på.